utz82/ZX-Spectrum-1-Bit-Routines/zbmod/readme.txt

 ===============

 You can compose music for the zbmod player by converting ordinary 4-channel XMs with the included xm2zbmod utility.
+For reference, a demo XM has been included.

 Any XM fed into xm2zbmod will be subject to these restrictions:

 - The XM must have exactly 4 channels.
 - Any data in the 4th channel is ignored.
+- The note range is limited.
+The exact range available changes depending on the type of sample used.
+Notes from C-1 to C-3 will generally be available, notes from C-0 - B-3 and/or C#3 - B#4 may or may not be available.
+The converter will report offending notes when encountered.
+Running xm2zbmod with the -r flag will print the available note ranges of all samples currently in use.
+- The relative note offset for all samples must be C-4 (+0) or higher.
-- The note range is limited from C#0 to C-4.
-Notes in the lowest octaves may be detuned.
+- Notes in the lowest octaves may be detuned.
-- All sample data must be 8-bit.
-(Milkytracker has a built-in command to convert samples to 8-bit via the "Optimize" menu.)
 - Ping-pong and one-shot sample looping are not supported.
+- Multi-sample instruments are not supported.
 - The amount of samples you can use is restricted by the Spectrum's memory.
 A warning will be issued either by the converter or the assembler if the limit has been exceeded.
 Normally, you should get away with around 100 KB of sample